coped/rock-paper-scissors/README.md

 The rules: Rock beats scissors, scissors beats paper, and paper beats rock.

-The player has a choice of selecting rock, paper, scissors for each round.
+The player has a choice of selecting rock, paper, or scissors for each round.
 Their choice is subsequently compared against a random computer input.
-The first player to reach a score of five, wins.
+The first player to reach a score of five wins.
 To play again, refresh the page.

 This program was created as a small project to test the author's understanding of basic JavaScript functions, conditionals, and DOM manipulation.